-LENS will recruit and randomise at least 1,060 patients with diabetes and retinopathy to receive either fenofibrate or placebo tablets, to be taken orally, for at least a median of 4 years.
-Prior to randomisation, all participants who are eligible at screening will enter an active run-in phase in which they will be treated with open-label fenofibrate tablets for approximately 8 weeks.
+LENS will recruit and randomise at least 1,060 patients with diabetes and retinopathy to receive either fenofibrate or placebo tablets, to be taken orally, for at least a median of 4 years (counted as 4 years from randomization of the median participant).
+Prior to randomisation, all participants who are eligible at screening will enter an active run-in phase in which they will be treated with openlabel fenofibrate tablets for approximately 8 weeks.
 The purposes of the active run-in are to: